lobernar/Info-F514/README.md

 ## Introduction

-This repository was created in the context of the “INFO-F514 - Protocols, cryptanalysis and mathematical cryptology” course's project at ULB.
+This repository was created in the context of the “INFO-F514 - Protocols, cryptanalysis and mathematical cryptology” course at ULB.

 The goal of the project was to “expand our knowledge and understanding of Cryptography beyond what is covered in the regular lectures, in a direction of our choice”.